 1. Glasgow Women’s Library (Glasgow, Scotland)

-Glasgow is a city with a fascinating history of social justice and radical movements, and the Glasgow Women’s Library focuses on the feminist history of the city and country at large.
+The Glasgow Women’s Library focuses on the feminist history of the city of Glasgow and Scotland at large.
 By recognizing the achievements of women in the past, it hopes to empower Scotland’s women now and in the future.

 In addition to a lending library, which specializes in hard-to-find feminist tomes, and archives including one of the UK’s most significant LGBT historical collections, the Glasgow Women’s Library is also the UK’s only accredited museum dedicated entirely to women’s history.
 Other projects include a monthly feminist book club, a female literary festival, a women’s history club, and multiple classes, workshops, and networking events.